sussmanbu/ma4615-fa22-final-project-pick_a_university/content/homepage/info.md

 ---
 title: MA 415 Final Project
 draft: false
-role: Pick A University Team
+role: Pick_A_University Team
-bio: This is my data science project.
+bio: This is the data science project of our team.
 Check out the links at the top.
-You can update this in `content/homepage/info.md`.
-You can change the image above by changing `content/homepage/feature_image.md`.
 organization:
   name: Boston University
   url: https://www.bu.edu/